fivance/WinFix/README.md

+Note: There is a bug that exits the script at the UWP uninstall section for some reason (doesn't happen every time).
+If you run the script second time it works fine.

 The idea is to collect good optimization scripts and combine them in a single ps1 script.

-It's mostly optimized for gaming, not  for Security (imo, one excludes the other in most cases)
+Optimized for gaming and performance.

-Use at your own risk, if anything breaks it's on you.
+Use at your own risk!

 Must be run in powershell as admin and with Set-ExecutionPolicy Unrestricted